Chemicals for Inflatable Hot Tubs: All You Need To Know

 Free chlorine is the amount of chlorine in a sanitizing solution available to kill or inactivate microorganisms.

-It's important to test the chlorine levels regularly, and adjust as necessary, to ensure that the hot tub water is safe to use.
 If the chlorine levels are too low, you need to add more chlorine.
 If the levels are too high, the water should be partially drained and refilled to bring the levels down to the appropriate range.
-It is important to note that the optimal chlorine level may vary depending on three factors:

 • The number of people using the hot tub